fhwang/admin_assistant/website/v1/api/idx.markdown

     index[:image].image_size = '300x500'

-By default, [Paperclip] image files are rendered at full-size in the index.
+By default, [Paperclip] and [FileColumn] image files are rendered at full-size in the index.
 To restrict their size, pass a size string to `image_size`.

 #### link\_to\_args